CharlyMannion/rick-and-mortyfied-api/README.md

 ```
 GET /api/characters
 ```
+#### Responds with

+- an array of character objects, each of which should have the following properties:
+  - character_id
+  - name
+  - status
+  - species
+  - type
+  - gender
+  - origin
+  - location
+  - image
+  - url
+  - created_at

+---

 ```
 GET /api/characters/:character_id
 ```
+#### Responds with

+- a character objects, which should have the following properties:
+  - character_id
+  - name
+  - status
+  - species
+  - type
+  - gender
+  - origin
+  - location
+  - image
+  - url
+  - created_at

+---

 ```
 POST /api/characters/:character_id
 ```
+#### Request body accepts

+- an object with the following properties:
+  - name
+  - status
+  - species
+  - type
+  - gender
+  - origin
+  - location
+  - image
+  - url

+#### Responds with

+- the posted character

+---

 ```
 PATCH /api/characters/:character_id
 ```
+#### Request body accepts

+- an object in the form {location: "https://rickandmortyapi.com/api/location/1"}
+  - this will update the current location of the character

+#### Responds with

+- the updated character

+---

 ```
 GET /api/characters/?name=rick
 ```
+#### Responds with

+- a character object, filtered by name, which should have the following properties:
+  - character_id
+  - name
+  - status
+  - species
+  - type
+  - gender
+  - origin
+  - location
+  - image
+  - url
+  - created_at

+---

 ```
 GET /api/characters/?status=dead
 ```
+#### Responds with

+- a character object, filtered by status, which should have the following properties:
+  - character_id
+  - name
+  - status
+  - species
+  - type
+  - gender
+  - origin
+  - location
+  - image
+  - url
+  - created_at

+---

 ```
 GET /api/characters/?species=human
 ```
+#### Responds with

+- a character object, filtered by species, which should have the following properties:
+  - character_id
+  - name
+  - status
+  - species
+  - type
+  - gender
+  - origin
+  - location
+  - image
+  - url
+  - created_at

+---

 ```
 GET /api/characters/?gender=female
 ```
+#### Responds with

+- a character object, filtered by gender, which should have the following properties:
+  - character_id
+  - name
+  - status
+  - species
+  - type
+  - gender
+  - origin
+  - location
+  - image
+  - url
+  - created_at

+---

 ```